 Afterword: Smallpox remained a problem for the remainder of the war, particularly for blacks who left bondage behind to take their chances with the King’s forces.
 Historian Gary Sellick argues that the fact and danger of smallpox affected British military policy towards harboring African Americans as the war progressed.
 Lord Dunmore armed and inoculated ex-slaves in 1775 and 1776, but from 1777 onwards blacks under British protection, especially in the south, were not immunized.
 Instead, once infected with smallpox they were left without care and either quarantined or expelled from the lines.
 From Virginia to South Carolina hundreds, if not thousands, of formerly enslaved African Americans suffered and died as a result of this policy.
 One reason for this neglect was the 1777 British decision to not accept the service of armed blacks in the Loyalist military establishment.
 Without any military purpose, armed or otherwise, black men and their families were largely neglected.
 By contrast, African Americans in Continental service were inoculated along with their white comrades when a large-scale immunization program was instituted in spring 1777.

-- Dunmore's New World: The Extraordinary Life of a Royal Governor in Revolutionary America - with Jacobites, Counterfeiters, Land Schemes, Shipwrecks, Scalping, Indian Politics, Runaway Slaves, and Two Illegal Royal Weddings By: James Corbett Davis
+- James Corbett David, Dunmore's New World: The Extraordinary Life of a Royal Governor in Revolutionary America--with Jacobites, Counterfeiters, Land Schemes, Shipwrecks, Scalping, Indian Politics, Runaway Slaves, and Two Illegal Royal Weddings (Charlottesville: University of Virginia Press, 2013).

-- Pox Americana: The Great Smallpox Epidemic of 1775-82 By: Elizabeth Fenn
+- Elizabeth A. Fenn, Pox Americana: The Great Smallpox Epidemic of 1775– 82

 - Benjamin Quarles, The Negro in the American Revolution (New York, London: W.W.
 Norton & Company, 1973)

 The author extends his thanks to Todd W. Braisted, Don N. Hagist, Don Troiani, and Gregory J. W. Urwin for their contributions to this work.